sussy-code/smov/README.md

 - [x] Better looking error boundary
 - [ ] sort search results so they aren't sorted by provider
 - [ ] Get rid of react warnings
+- [ ] Link Github and Discord in error boundary